 Joel B. Slingbaum, D.M.D.

 Dr. Slingbaum received his D.M.D. from Tufts University School of Dental Medicine in 1998.
 He returned to Florida to continue his education at Nova Southeastern University College of Dental Medicine’s postgraduate program in endodontics; he completed his training in 2000.
-For the past 15 years, he has been in private practice in Pembroke Pines, Fla.
-Dr. Slingbaum is highly involved in dental education.
-He has been serving as an adjunct associate professor at NSU since 2000, and is loves teaching didactic and clinical education at the graduate and postgraduate levels.
-He is currently serving as the Webmaster for the NSU College of Dental Medicine’s website, the director of information technology for the College of Dental Medicine and the director of the “The Digital Dental School” project.
+For the past 18+ years, he has been in private practice in Pembroke Pines and Key West, FL.
+Dr. Slingbaum is highly involved in dental education since his graduation holding the position of Assistant Professor.
+He is currently the Director of Informational and Instructional Technology and the Director of Continuing at NSU.
 Dr. Slingbaum has lectured both nationally and internationally.

 2221 N University Dr, Ste D

 Digital radiography is a form of X-ray imaging, where digital X-ray sensors are used instead of traditional photographic film.
 Advantages include time efficiency through bypassing chemical processing and the ability to digitally transfer and enhance images.
 Additionally, less radiation can be used to produce an image of similar contrast to conventional radiography.